ec-melodies/wp02-lod/coverage-metadata.md

 - What details of coverages should be part of the Dataset metadata?
 A highly useful candidate is observedProperty(s).
 - How can observedProperty(s) be included in DCAT metadata for a Coverage.
 - How should multiple Distributions with different file types be advertised if the files live at the same URL exposed via conneg?
 Browser clients clicking on a link would not set the appropriate Accept header.
 Should the files etc. always be made available with file extension overriding conneg?
+- If Dataset metadata is published in more than one place, which URI should be used for linking to it?
+Can "authoritative" Datasets be marked as such somehow?
+Similarly, can one express that something is a copy/mirror of a Dataset?
+Does this belong in "provenance"?

 ### Metadata

+TBD